allan-jt/CodeSensei/README.md

 ## Usage
 Because CodeSensei is deployed on AWS from the terminal and implemented using AWS CDK, the below instructions assume that you have an AWS account and installed [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).
 Additionally, they expect [Node.js](https://nodejs.org/en/download/), [Docker](https://www.docker.com/), TypeScript, Python, and [Make](https://en.wikipedia.org/wiki/Make_(software)) to be installed.

 CodeSensei consists of two deployments: the frontend and the infrastructure.
 Getting both deployed and functional isn't straightforward, as they are interdependent.
-For this reason, the below instructions need to be followed carefully.
+For this reason, the below instructions need to be followed carefully:

 1. Install all package dependencies
    ```bash